greg-raven/Uncommon-Sense/_posts/2020-08-27-the-purpose-of-the-bill-of-rights.md

 ---
-title: 'The purpose of the Bill of Rights'
+title: "The purpose of the Bill of Rights"
 layout: post
 categories:
 - Constitution